vitessio/website/content/en/docs/17.0/reference/vreplication/tablet_selection.md

 need to replicate the streamed writes within the target shard.
 {{< /info >}}

-### Cells
+### Cells and Cell Preference

-By default the `TabletPicker` will only look for viable (healthy and serving) source tablets of the specified tablet type(s) within the local cell of the calling process — the `vtgate` managing the VStream or the target `vttablet` for the VReplication stream — and it will select a random one from the candidate list.
+By default the `TabletPicker` will only look for viable (healthy and serving) source tablets of the specified tablet type(s) within the local cell (or cell alias within which the local cell belongs) of the calling process — the `vtgate` managing the VStream or the target `vttablet` for the VReplication stream — and it will select a random one from the candidate list.
 If you want to support cross-cell streams then you will need to specify the list of cells or any [CellAlias](https://vitess.io/docs/reference/programs/vtctl/cell-aliases/) that contain a list of cells using the `--cells` flag in your VReplication workflow commands like [`MoveTables`](../movetables/) or the [`VStreamFlags.Cells`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) field in a [`VStreamRequest`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest).

+Even with `--cells` specified, by default, the `TabletPicker` will give preference to a healthy and serving tablet within the local cell of the calling process.
+If there are multiple candidates in the local cell, it will pick one at random.
+If no healthy tablets exist in the local cell pool, then it will give preference to tablets within cells belonging to the same cell alias as the local cell.
+If none exist here, then it moves on to selecting candidates from cells provided using the `--cells` flag in your VReplication workflow commands.

+To override this local cell preference, pass in `--cell_preference=onlyspecified` and a list of `--cells`.
+This will only pick tablets from the cells provided.
+Note: This is currently only available as an override option via the [`VStreamFlags](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags)request object.

 ### Tablet Types